Lucia Joyce: Early life and career

 On 28 May 1929, she was chosen as one of six finalists in the first international festival of dance in Paris held at the Bal Bullier.
-Although she did not win, the audience, which included her father and the young Samuel Beckett, championed her performance as outstanding and loudly protested the jury’s verdict.
+Although she did not win, the audience, which included her father and the young Samuel Beckett, championed her performance as outstanding and loudly protested the jury's verdict.
 It has been alleged that when Lucia was 21, she and Beckett (who was her father's secretary for a short time) became lovers.
 Their relationship lasted only a short while and ended after Beckett, who was involved with another woman at the time, admitted that his interest was actually in a professional relationship with James Joyce, not a personal one with Joyce's daughter.

 At the age of 22, Joyce, after years of rigorous dedication and long hours of practice, decided "she was not physically strong enough to be a dancer of any kind".
 Announcing she would become a teacher, she then "turned down an offer to join a group in Darmstadt and effectively gave up dancing."

 Her biographer Carol Shloss, however, argues that it was her father who finally put an end to her dancing career.
 James reasoned that the intense physical training for ballet caused her undue stress, which in turn exacerbated the long-standing animosity between her and her mother Nora.
 The resulting incessant domestic squabbles prevented work on Finnegans Wake.
 James convinced her she should turn to drawing lettrines to illustrate his prose and forgo her deep-seated artistic inclinations.
 To his patron Harriet Shaw Weaver, James Joyce wrote that this resulted in "a month of tears as she thinks she has thrown away three or four years of hard work and is sacrificing a talent".

 Mental illness and later life

-Lucia Joyce started to show signs of mental illness in 1930, including a time period during which she was involved with Samuel Beckett, then a junior lecturer in English at the Ecole normale supérieure in Paris.
+Lucia Joyce started to show signs of mental illness in 1930, including a time period during which she was involved with Samuel Beckett, then a junior lecturer in English at the École normale supérieure in Paris.
 In May 1930, while her parents were in Zurich, she invited Beckett to dinner, hoping "to press him into some kind of declaration."
 He flatly rejected her, explaining that he was only interested in her father and his writing.